jdhitsolutions/myTickle/Docs/Show-TickleEvent.md

 *******************************************************
 ```

-The actual output would be colorized.
+The actual console output will be colorized.

 ## PARAMETERS